 Monitoring groups are provided with free, specialised training and receive ongoing support from their Waterwatch Coordinator to develop and implement their own monitoring program.
 Information collected by these groups is made available to Melbourne Water, the EPA and local councils to help identify what can be done at a local level to improve our rivers and creeks.

 Access waterway data

-Explore the health of your local waterway — all data collected by our Waterwatch volunteers is available on the Waterwatch Victoria Data Portal.
+Explore the health of your local waterway by viewing data collected by volunteers around the state — it's all available on the Waterwatch Victoria Data portal.

-To learn what this data can tell us, view their data interpretation manual.
+To learn what this data can tell us, view Waterwatch Victoria's data interpretation manual.

 Resources for monitors

 Record your water quality results using the following data forms.